czhou578/llm-god/readme.md

 ```

 Please check out the Issues tab for existing issues to tackle, and feel free to suggest new issues as well!
 Make a pull request to this repo once a feature or bug fix is done.

+## Updates

+5/17: Migrated to using TypeScript across the app.